 Sarah and I slept much better on the second night in the new hut, while Heather, warrior queen, bravely fought the fleas by flashlight in our original hut.
 She described the flea carcass-strewn mattress battlefield to us the next morning.
-After reading this, Heather says I did not give her enough kudos – she stopped counting at 50 fleas
+After reading this, Heather says I did not give her enough kudos – it was a full on war, and she stopped counting at 50 flea casualties.

 I think we really need one good night’s sleep in a clean & cool room, unoccupied by wildlife.
 However, the staff are very nice, and it’s community run so we’ll grin and bear it.